falconry/falcon/docs/api/media.rst

    argument when calling ``get_media`` for the first time.
 In this case, this value will be returned by the call.
 The same value is also returned by all following invocations.
 *  If an handler encounters an error while parsing a non-empty body, an instance of :class:`falcon.MediaMalformedError` should be raised.
-The original exception is stored in the ``source_error`` attribute of the raised instance.
+The original exception, if any, is stored in the ``source_error`` attribute of the raised instance.
 By default, this error will return a  ``400 Bad Request`` response to the client.